 • Working Tax Credits

-Universal Credit is being introduced in stages across the UK.
+Universal Credit has been introduced in stages across the UK.
 Whether you can claim depends on where you live and your circumstances.

 A step by step video on the application process is available.